ZacharyHandel/CS-440/README.md

 ### Program 6
 Program 6 was an on-paper assignment and cannot be provided.
 ### Program 7
+[Program 7](https://github.com/ZacharyHandel/CS-440/tree/master/program-7) This is a client/server connection where the client will implement a utility to fetch a single asset (file) from a web server and save it into a file.
 ### Program 8
+[Program 8](https://github.com/ZacharyHandel/CS-440/edit/master/program-8/README.md) is a client/server connection that uses a simple FTP protocol to send different message types to perform various tasks.
+More information can be found in the [README](https://github.com/ZacharyHandel/CS-440/blob/master/program-8/README.md) of the program.
 ### Program 9
 All programs use TCP socket programming in C. They are server/client connections with various tasks like file transfer and directory listing.